Rebecca Kronk, PhD, MSN, CRNP, ANEF, FAAN, CNEAssociate Dean for Academic Affairs

 Kronk, R., & Weideman, Y. (2014).
 Use of photovoice to integrate a community-engaged scholarship model of research into an undergraduate clinical nursing course.
 Journal of Nursing Education, 53 (9), S114-117.

 Kronk, R. & Filipink, R. Sleep in Fragile X Syndrome (invited 2015).
 In Sleep in Children with Neurodevelopmental Disabilities.
 Springer.

 Kronk, R. and Dorman, J (2010) Fragile X syndrome.
 In Nursing Care for Individuals with Developmental Disabilities : An Integrated Approach.
 Brookes.
 Baltimore.

-2013 Teacher of the Year Award - sponsored by the Duquesne Chapter of Omicron Delta Kappa, The National Leadership Honor Society
+2012-2013 Recipient of Teacher of the Year Award annual event sponsored by the Duquesne Chapter of Omicron Delta Kappa, The National Leadership Honor Society